Playing repeated games with Large Language Models: Results

-To make sure that the observed unforgivingness was not due to the particular prompt used, we run several versions of the game as robustness checks, modifying the order of the presented options, relabeling the options to be either numerical or other letters, and changing the presented utilities to be represented by either points, dollars, or coins.
-The results of these simulations showed that the reluctance to forgive was not due to any particular characteristics of the prompts (see Supplementary Material).
+\paragraph{Robustness checks.} To make sure that the observed unforgivingness was not due to the particular prompt used, we run several versions of the game as robustness checks, randomising the order of the presented options, relabeling the choice options, and changing the presented utilities to be represented by either points, dollars, or coins (see Figure \ref{fig:robustness_small}).
+We also repeated our analysis with two different cover stories, added explicit end goals to our prompt, ran games with longer playing horizons and described numerical outcomes with text, also see Supplementary Figure 3.
+The results of these simulations showed that the reluctance to forgive was not due to any particular characteristics of the prompts.
 A crucial question was if GPT-4 did not understand that the other agent wanted to cooperate again or if it could understand the pattern but just did not act accordingly.
 We, therefore, run another version of the game, where we told GPT-4 explicitly that the other agent would defect once but otherwise cooperate.
 This resulted in GPT-4 choosing to defect throughout all rounds, thereby maximizing its own points.

-One problem of these investigations in the Prisoner's Dilemma is that defecting can under specific circumstances be seen as the optimal, utility-maximizing and equilibrium option even in a repeated version, especially if one knows that the other player will always choose to cooperate and when the number of interactions is known.
+\paragraph{Prompting techniques to improve observed behaviour.} One problem of these investigations in the Prisoner's Dilemma is that defecting can under specific circumstances be seen as the optimal, utility-maximizing, and equilibrium option even in a repeated version, especially if one knows that the other player will always choose to cooperate and when the number of interactions is known.
 Thus, we run more simulations to assess if there could be a scenario in which GPT-4 starts to forgive and cooperates again, maximizing the joint benefit instead of its own.

-We implemented a version of the task inspired by \citet{fudenberg2012slow}.
-In it, we tell GPT-4 that the other payer can sometimes make mistakes.
-People, it has been shown, are more likely to forgive and cooperate again if they know that other players are fallible.
-If one knows that the other agent sometimes makes mistakes, then one could think they erroneously defected and, therefore, forgive them if this only happened once.
-This was exactly what we observed in GPT-4 as it started cooperating again on round 3.
+We took inspiration from the literature on human forgiveness in the Prisoner's Dilemma and implemented a version of the task in the vein of \cite{fudenberg2012slow}.
+Specifically, \cite{fudenberg2012slow} showed that telling participants that other players sometimes make mistakes, makes people more likely to forgive and cooperate again after another player's defection (albeit in infinitely played games).
+Indeed, this can be favorable to them in terms of pay-offs.
+We observed similar behaviour in GPT-4 as it started cooperating again.

-\subsection{Battle of the Sexes}
+\subsubsection{Battle of the Sexes}